 - White Onions: Cut into quarters, the caramelized onions have a deep, rich flavor.

 - Fresh Cilantro: Or coriander depending on which country you’re in.
 Cilantro is the only ingredient not roasted.
-The flavor and intense green color add a brightness, warmth, and depth to the salsa, that amazing green is the Verde in Salsa Verde.
+The flavor and intense green color add a brightness, warmth, and depth to the salsa.
+That amazing green color is the Verde in this Salsa.

 How to use Salsa Verde

-I use this sauce on a wide variety of Mexican or Tex-Mex recipes, chicken, fish, and pork tacos, spinach enchiladas, pork, and cactus stew (or Carne de Puerco con nopales en salsa verde), huevos rancheros, you name it.
+I use this sauce on a wide variety of Mexican or Tex-Mex recipes.
+I love this salsa on chicken, fish, and pork tacos, spinach enchiladas, pork, and Carne de Puerco con nopales en salsa verde, huevos rancheros, you name it.
 It’s excellent as an appetizer with tortilla chips as well!